Zolika1351/ChaosModGTASA/README.md

 Behavior Options:
 - Change the amount of time between each new effect
 - Twitch voting
+- Trigger an effect when someone subscribes on Twitch
 - Synced effects, using a global timer to make multiple instances of the mod on different PCs have the same effects happen simultaneously
+- Bind a key to triggering an effect

 Effect Options:
-- Preset filters to disable unstable and/or controversial effects
+- Preset filters to disable unstable, controversial or DMCA effects
 - Manual tweaks to effects, letting you change the length of and disable any effect

 Audio Options:
 - Change the volume of effects that have sound

+Difficulty Options:
+- Change the difficulty to change the available effects and the frequency of bad effects

 Twitch Voting Options:
 - Choose whether the mod reconnects to Twitch automatically
-- Change the theme of the voting display (Light or Dark Mode)
+- Change the color scheme of the voting display
 - Choose between proportional and majority voting (Proportional: Votes are a percentage chance, Majority: The effect with the most votes always wins)
 - Change the command for voting (1 2 3 4 or c1 c2 c3 c4)
 - Change the amount of effects available to be voted on (any amount between 2 and 9)